-A kid-friendly way to use up that Amish sourdough starter.
+A kid-friendly way to use up that Amish friendship bread starter.
 Amish Friendship Chocolate Chip Muffins have a soft, fluffy texture with a lightly sweet flavor.

 Did you try our Amish Friendship carrot cake that we shared a few weeks ago?
 It’s probably my favorite sweet sourdough recipe to date.

 If you’re looking for more of a kid-friendly sourdough recipe, I think you’ll love these easy muffins.